 Note: Performance-based remuneration includes restricted stock compensation that corresponds to "non-monetary remuneration, etc." stipulated in the Regulation for Enforcement of the Companies Act.
-Figures presented in the above table are performance-based remuneration amounts for service in fiscal 2021 and exclude medium- to long-term performance-based remuneration (phantom stock) for service in prior fiscal years.
+Figures presented in the above table are performance-based remuneration amounts for service in FY2023 and exclude medium- to long-term performance-based remuneration (phantom stock remuneration) for service in prior fiscal years.
+An additional amount of remuneration calculated based on TSR ranking and share price at the end of FY2023 is considered to be medium- to long-term performance-based remuneration (phantom stock remuneration) that belongs to the performance-based remuneration for service in the prior fiscal year (FY2021) and it was recorded as Directors' and Corporate Executive Officers' remuneration for FY2023 as follows: